Aalto University Data Protection Policy

 The university strives to ensure that its staff is aware of the responsibilities placed upon them by data protection legislation and for providing training and guidance.
 Every member of the university staff must familiarize themselves with data protection guidelines.
 A web course or other training shall be completed before processing personal data on behalf of Aalto University can be required when necessary for work duties.

 Training material, codes of conduct, guidelines, privacy notices, and other personal data protection material will be made public on university website.

-14. Breaches of Personal Data Policy
+14. Breaches of Data Protection Policy

 The use of information systems that contain personal data is supervised with technical measures such as the gathering of log data and user management solutions.
-If data privacy is suspected or confirmed to be compromised due to a breach of data policy, the situation will be investigated without delay and measures will be taken against the person responsible in accordance with the nature of the breach.
+If data privacy is suspected or confirmed to be compromised due to a breach of data protection policy, the situation will be investigated without delay and measures will be taken against the person responsible in accordance with the nature of the breach.

 The university’s president has approved this policy regarding data protection to be binding for the staff, students and other members of the university community from 25.5.2018 onwards.
-The university’s data protection officer is in charge of ensuring that the policy stays up to date and it is reviewed to assess possible amendment requirements.
+The university’s Data Protection Officer is in charge of ensuring that the policy stays up to date and it is reviewed to assess possible amendment requirements.

 We advance responsible and innovative data usage practices and culture in order to build data driven operations and to maximise the value of data in all activities of Aalto University.
 We value the transparency and openness of data.